michal-harish/spark-on-hbase/README.md

 - __`myTable.rdd.rightOuterJoin(other: RDD)`__ - uses the same optimized implementation as join but with rightOuterJoin result
 - __`myTable.rdd.fill(range: RDD)`__ - Fill is an additional functionality, similar to join except where the argument rdd is treated as to be 'updated' or 'filled-in' where the value of the Option is None - this is for highly iterative algorithms which start from a subset of HBase table and expand it in later iterations.

-Because these methods are available implicitly for any HBaseRDD or its extension they can be wrapped in additional layers via HBaseRDDFiltered that are put together only when a compute method is invoked by a Spark action adding filters, ranges etc to the single scan for each region/partition.
+Because these methods are available implicitly for any HBaseRDD or its extension they can be wrapped in additional layers via HBaseRDDFiltered that are put together only when a compute method is invoked by a Spark action adding filters, ranges, etc to the single scan for each region/partition.

 Besides HBaseTable and HBaseRDD another important concept is __`Transformation`__ which is a bi-directional mapper that can map a basic hbase result value into a type V and inversely, a type V into a Mutation and which also declares columns or column families which are required by it.
 This gives the HBaseTable extensions a very rich high-level interface and at the same time optimizes scans which can be filtered under the hood to only read data necessary for a given transformation.
 Transformations can be used with the following HBaseTable methods

 - __`myTable.select(Transformation1, Transformation2, ...)`__ - selects only fields required by the selected Transformations and returns HBaseRDD[K, (T1, T2,...)]
 - __`myTable.update(Transformation1, RDD[(K, T1)])`__ - transforms the input RDD, generate region-aware mutations and executes the multi-put mutation on the underlying table